AVEVA/OMF-Docs/documentation/types/type-properties-and-formats.md

 ### Data Quality

 The `isquality` keyword is used to designate particular property or properties as data quality for the Type.
-Properties marked with the quality flag should have a reference to an `enum` or `flags` type or be of any supported Types and Formats.
+Properties marked with the quality keyword can have a reference to an `enum` or `flags` type or be of any supported Type and Format from the \'Supported Formats\' table above.
 In the example below, `isquality` keyword is used in case of property referencing an enumeration set and int16 property.
 This allows for capturing data quality information in its raw form.

 	"DeviceStatus": { "reftypeid": "DeviceStatusEnum", "isquality": true }